SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 ## Evaluating Stateful Functions

-In the previous chapter, we learned that we can compose stateful `Block` functions easily by using the `patch` computation expression and `let!` instead of `let` when we want to bind the output value of a `Block` function to an identifier and use it in the rest of our computation.
+In the previous chapter, we learned that we can compose stateful `Block` functions easily by using the `block` computation expression and `let!` instead of `let` when we want to bind the output value of a `Block` function to an identifier and use it in the rest of our computation.

-But at the end, we are not interested in state - we need the pure output values of our computation to send them to the soundcard's buffer.
-For us, it will be enough just having these values available as sequence.
+But in the end, we are not interested in state - we need the pure output values of our computation to send them to the soundcard's buffer.
+For us, it will be enough to just have these values available as sequence.

 ### The Signature of State

-Having a look at the `blendedDistortion` function again, there is an interesting aspect about the signature of it's state:
+Having a look at the final `blendedDistortion` function again, there is an interesting aspect about the signature of its state:

 ```fsharp
 // float -> float -> Block<float, float * (float * unit)>
 let blendedDistortion drive input = patch { (*...*) }
 ```

-The first 2 floats are drive and input.
-After applying these, we get a Block that deals with float signal values.
-It's state signature is then `float * (float * unit)`.
+The first two floats are "drive" and "input".
+After applying these, we get a `Block` that deals with float signal values.
+Its state signature is then `float * (float * unit)`.

 Where does this come from?

-This is the nested tuple that is completely infered from the structure of the `blendedDistortion` computation expression:
+This is the nested tuple that is completely inferred from the structure of the `blendedDistortion` computation expression:

 ```fsharp
 let blendedDistortion drive input = patch {